Sleep Disorders in Children

 Snoring in Children

 The majority of children with sleep apnea also experience snoring.
-Keep in mind that snoring in children does not always indicate a larger issue.
-Between 3% and 12% of children snore without showing other signs of sleep apnea.
-But some evidence suggests that habitual snoring Trusted Source National Library of Medicine, Biotech Information The National Center for Biotechnology Information advances science and health by providing access to biomedical and genomic information.
-See Full Reference may not always be harmless.
-Parents of a child who often snores loudly should discuss their symptoms with a pediatrician.
+Keep in mind that snoring in children is relatively common and does not always indicate a larger issue.
+Between 10% and 17% of children snore and may not show other signs of sleep apnea.
+Parents or caregivers of a child who snores loudly or frequently should discuss their symptoms with a pediatrician.
+A pediatrician may recommend a sleep study to further evaluate the child’s snoring and sleep.

 Sleepwalking and Bedwetting